The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 However, it is worth noting that due to its overpowering supply of power, it is not appropriate for precision work.

-The table sanders for wood are ideal for many positions one of which is guitar making.
+The table sanders for wood are ideal for many tasks one of which is guitar making.

 Image of the best floor sander